nitanmarcel/pyevnt/docs/index.rst

     python setup.py test

-The package has been tested under Python 2.6, Python 2.7 and Python 3.3.
+The package has been tested under Python 3.6.

 Source Code
 ===========